makrai/notes/tausczik10-liwc.md

     personality dimensions, and evaluating speeches
 * the physician Walter Weintraub (1981, 1989)
   * pronouns and articles
-  * first-person singular pronouns [were] linked to ... depression
+  * first-person singular pronouns were linked to depression

 # The Development of LIWC and the Psychometrics of Words